Are you a high school student interested in a law enforcement career?

 Application submission does NOT guarantee admission to the program.

-The MSP has limited space at their facility and admission is limited to 30-45 students depending on availability.
+The MSP has limited space at their facility and admission is limited for 2023 the class limit has been set to just 30 students.

-The determination of admission will be announced in the first week of June.
+The determination of admission will be announced shortly after the application deadline.
 Admission is determined by the MSP trooper in charge and their decision is final.

 Refunds are given back to the sponsors for students not selected to attend.